ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 On the other hand, if you believe Beam’s cost audit needs to be changed to meet your organization’s requirements, you can edit the cost policy that governs this.
 Click the <strong>Edit Cost Policy</strong> link to view the cost policy responsible for flagging unused snapshots and modify it as needed.

+### QUESTION 1 OF 2
+What is the difference between suppressing an unused resource and eliminating it?

+* Suppress prevents a resource from being audited in the future; eliminate deletes the resource